-Typical transformers at the CLT Airport Facilities have oil storage in quantities typically of 399 gallons with the largest storage volume of 677 gallons.
-Large emergency generators with belly tanks at the CLT Airport Facilities have oil storage in quantities typically of 850 gallons whereas the smaller emergency generators have oil storage in quantity typically of 450 gallons.
+Typical transformers at the CLT Airport Facilities have oil storage in quantities typically of 399 gallons with the largest storage volume of 663 gallons.
+Large emergency generators with belly tanks at the CLT Airport Facilities have oil storage in quantities ranging from 75 gallons to 4,350 gallons.
 Both transformers and emergency generators are oil-filled operational equipment and are protected by CLT Airport's Contingency Plan.
 Note that the emergency generators generally have built-in secondary containment.